 Article 403.
-Within 90 days of license issuance, the Licensee shall file with the Commission, for approval, an operational compliance plan to document compliance with the runof-river operation and reservoir elevation range specified by Article 402.
+Within 90 days of license issuance, the Licensee shall file with the Commission, for approval, an operational compliance plan to document compliance with the run-of-river operation and reservoir elevation range specified by Article 402.
 The plan, at a minimum, shall include these measures:

-- install, calibrate, and maintain a staff gage in the project impoundment with the prescribed operating levels clearly marked; - (2) install, calibrate, and maintain automatic water level sensors to record continuous headwater and tailwater elevation; - (3) maintain records of turbine operations, including turbine start-up and shut-down times; - (4) maintain records of hourly headwater and tailwater elevations;

-- (5) maintain records of hourly flow releases from the powerhouse and spillway; and - (6) document frequency of reporting, emergency procedures, procedures during power outages, and maintenance schedules.
+- (2) install, calibrate, and maintain automatic water level sensors to record continuous headwater and tailwater elevation; - (3) maintain records of turbine operations, including turbine start-up and shut-down times; - (4) maintain records of hourly headwater and tailwater elevations; - (5) maintain records of hourly flow releases from the powerhouse and spillway; and - (6) document frequency of reporting, emergency procedures, procedures during power outages, procedures during flashboard failure, and maintenance schedules.